 Local and sub-regional airspace management support system

 Pan-European repository of information supporting civil-military performance monitoring

-Our two governance bodies are the Civil-Military Stakeholder Committee (CMSC) and Military Air Traffic Management Board (MAB).
-For more information on their activities and responsibilities, go to our advisory and consultative groups section.
+Our two governance bodies are the Civil-Military Stakeholder Committee (CMSC) and the Military Air Traffic Management Board (MAB).
+For more information on their activities and responsibilities, see our advisory and consultative groups section.